PXLRoboticsLab/AMOROSO_RTAB_Map/README.md

 > **If you are still stuck, ChatGPT is your new bestie.** 😍

 > **If it's on the internet, it must be true! ~ Albert Einstein** 🤔

+> **Use autosave and backups, unless you want to experience 1996 or losing all of your progress 1 min before deadline** 🙃

 >  **In case of fire:**
 ```